 World Mental Health Day: What Does It Mean To Flourish In School?

-On World Mental Health Day, Jessica Spencer-Keyse, our Head of Global Research, reflects on what the research shows about mental health and wellbeing in school – and how to support every child to flourish.
+On World Mental Health Day, Jessica Spencer-Keyse, former Head of Global Research, reflects on what the research shows about mental health and wellbeing in school – and how to support every child to flourish.

 In our complex ecosystem of education, HundrED’s research team have sought to understand what stakeholders perceive really needs to improve across its spectrum.
 It can be difficult and overwhelming with so little information and so little time to make sense of what can help.
 Our aim was to comprehend what exactly is important to people today in K12 so we can research the best solutions worldwide.